Skip to main content

 • Avoid repurposing custom categories for uses other than their fixed mappings to Company, Management Unit, and Department.

-• Train recruitment administrators on both PeopleXD and Access Volcanic to support end-to-end processes.
+• Train recruitment administrators on both PeopleXD and your website to support end-to-end processes.

 • Contact your Customer Success Manager rather than attempting to self-configure the integration as it requires internal team involvement.